nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/creation/product_labels.rst

 .. index::
    single: product_labels

-BOUGHT PRODUCTS WITH LABELS
+Bought products with labels
 ===========================

-| Segment of customers who bought products where label on product is one of the list.
+Segment of customers who bought products where label on product is one of the list.
 Labels are key-value pairs that you can attach to a products.

-|  **For example**, you can create segment of customers who bought trousers (key) - jeans (value) or leggins (value)
+**For example**, you can create segment of customers who bought trousers (key) - jeans (value) or leggins (value)

 To create only Bought products with labels type segment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^